nadrino/kotor-walkthrough/kotor/walkthrough/032_Dantooine.md

 ![](../resources/images/screenshots/danMatalesDroids.png)

 - Go east
 - BANTHER ?
-Carth and Bastila 2/2 -> not on iPhone?
+Carth and Bastila 2/2 -> not on iPhone? -> LATER On Tatooine...
 	- What did they see, exactly?
 - kill beasts -> find journal on corpse